 What do you love most about PBC?

 What I love most about PBC is its progress toward spiritual maturity and the willingness to become a church that reaches out here, there, and everywhere.
-As a church, we realize that we have far to go but by God's grace we striving toward the same goal of Exalting the Savior, Evangelizing the Sinner, and Equipping the Saints.
+As a church, we realize that we have far to go but by God's grace we striving toward the same goal of Exalting the Savior, Equipping Believers, and Engaging the World.